The Logos: The Meletic Testament (Chapter 9 The Message)

 1. When the temple had fallen into silence afterwards, its stones scattered like forgotten syllables, but the message it carried still stirred in the minds of those individuals who remembered its relevance.

-2. I stood amongst the ruins, not to mourn the loss of marble, but to listen for the voice of thought that refused to be buried.
+2. I stood amongst the ruins alone, not to mourn the loss of marble, but to listen for the genuine voice of thought that refused to be buried amongst the evident ruin.

-3. Asterion had once said that the truth does not reside in walls or altars alone, but in the quiet persistence of a question asked without fear.
+3. Asterion had once said that the truth does not reside in walls or altars, but in the quiet persistence of a question asked without any resemblance of fear or pride.

 4. Though the fire had devoured scrolls and shattered statues, it could not reach the ideas that had already taken root in the hearts of seekers that were Meletics.